Azure/azure-relay-aspnetserver/README.md

 [![Build Status](https://travis-ci.org/Azure/azure-relay-aspnetserver.svg?branch=dev)](https://travis-ci.org/Azure/azure-relay-aspnetserver)

 This repo contains a web server for ASP.NET Core based on Azure Relay Hybrid Connections HTTP.
+A NuGet package produced from this repo is available on NuGet as ["Microsoft.Azure.Relay.AspNetCore"](https://www.nuget.org/packages/Microsoft.Azure.Relay.AspNetCore).

 The integration supports most ASP.NET scenarios, with a few exceptions.
 WebSocket support will be added in the near future, for instance.